INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Environmental Impact

 - **Energy Consumption**: Mining consumes large amounts of electricity, contributing to high operational costs and environmental concerns.
-- **Carbon Footprint Concerns**: If the energy source is non-renewable, mining can lead to significant carbon emissions.
+- **Carbon Footprint**: If the energy source is non-renewable, mining can lead to significant carbon emissions.

-#### Activities

-- **Research ASIC Mining Impact**:
-  - **Objectives**:
-    - Understand how ASICs have influenced the mining industry.
-    - Analyze their effect on decentralization and network security.
-  - **Tasks**:
-    - Study the transition from CPU/GPU mining to ASIC dominance.
-    - Investigate how ASICs have led to the centralization of mining power.

 #### References